-Serbia: South Stream line in Serbia toward regional connections and cross border network to enhance Serbia position as regional gas supply hub18.
-June 2013. / News Serbia Energy
+Serbia: South Stream line in Serbia toward regional connections and cross border network to enhance Serbia position as regional gas supply hub, News Serbia Energy

 Ministry of Mining collects documentation for development a spatial plan with special conditions for South Sector of South Stream together with Srbijagas and Gasprom.
 “It should cover Serbia’s backbone”, Minister of Resources, Milan Bacevic said.

 South Sector of South Stream would be contained from direction toward Macedonia with branches to Kosovo and Metohija and direction toward Montenegro which can provide gas from Serbia’s “South Stream” this way instead of Albania like it is at the moment- Bacevic added.